 Our secure platform is agnostic and enterprise performant, after the initial integration and ingestion of your data, users will not be aware of where the data resides, but will have confidence that it is secure.

-Our Secure Storage as a Service is built on our security application gateway that prevents intruders from accessing unauthorized information by validating access at each stage of the journey.
+Our Secure Data as a Service is built on our security application gateway that prevents intruders from accessing unauthorized information by validating access at each stage of the journey.
 Our process separates out every request from the requestor, and then using a combination of patented security IP of unique key store-less end-to-end encryption, Artificial Intelligence (AI) technology, Natural Language Processing (NLP), and In-Memory Distributed Block Ledger technology, the request gets checked at all points of vulnerability: the request, processing and backend data stores.
 This means every data request must be validated at each of these three points before moving forward, and data only interacts with the BOHH secure server, removing direct access to the backend system so anyone coming on to the system is not able to hack their way through.
 All data at rest or in transit is encrypted.
 There is no compromise to existing applications or enterprise security deploying the BOHH service.